jvcarli/my-setup/README.md

-# mac-dotfiles
+# dotfiles-macos

-Personal dotfiles for macOS Mojave and Big Sur.
+Personal dotfiles for macOS Mojave and Big Sur managed by [yadm](https://github.com/TheLocehiliosan/yadm).

 These configurations were primarily tested on Mojave and are guaranteed to function there.
 They're in migration process to Big Sur.